Skip to content.

 This is an unbudgeted expense we have not planned for.
 Can we wait until our next annual renewal period to address these changes?

-Yes, however there is some risk that AT&T’s in-country local telecom partners may choose to stop supporting the AT&T Direct Access Network before the October 31st, 2026 deadline.
-Starting in Q4 of 2024 we noticed through our testing that some local in-country carriers had stopped supporting the Direct Access Network with or without notice.
-Upon learning of these cases, we began sending out notices for the following countries where services are no longer available:
+No, there is significant risk that AT&T’s in-country local telecom partners may choose to stop supporting the AT&T Direct Access Network before the October 31st, 2026, deadline.
+Starting in Q4 of 2024, we noticed through our testing that some local in-country carriers had stopped supporting the Direct Access Network with or without notice.
+Upon learning of these cases, we began sending out notices for the countries where services were no longer available.

 We suspect more in-country carriers will choose to stop allowing calls via the Direct Access Network in advance of the Oct 31st, 2026, deadline which would render your services unavailable and potentially without notice to NAVEX.
 We are monitoring the AT&T website to look for deletions to specific countries’ services.
 Our recommendation is to get out in front of this and secure your dedicated OneConnect lines at the earliest possible time to avoid loss of connectivity with or without notice.

-A complete listing of the current Direct Access Country Codes may be reviewed on AT&T’s publicly available website here.
+A complete listing of the current Direct Access Country Codes may be reviewed on AT&T’s publicly available website.

 • Will I be notified if other countries in my portfolio go down?